Algorand Reaches Market Capitalization of $3.23 Billion (ALGO)

-Algorand (CURRENCY:ALGO) traded 4.7% higher against the US dollar during the 1 day period ending at 9:00 AM Eastern on June 11th.
-Over the last week, Algorand has traded 2.1% higher against the US dollar.
-Algorand has a total market capitalization of $3.23 billion and $260.09 million worth of Algorand was traded on exchanges in the last day.
-One Algorand coin can currently be bought for approximately $1.05 or 0.00002809 BTC on major cryptocurrency exchanges.
+Algorand (CURRENCY:ALGO) traded 0.7% lower against the US dollar during the 1 day period ending at 13:00 PM Eastern on June 15th.
+One Algorand coin can currently be bought for approximately $1.05 or 0.00002610 BTC on major cryptocurrency exchanges.
+Over the last week, Algorand has traded 15.5% higher against the US dollar.
+Algorand has a total market capitalization of $3.23 billion and $139.16 million worth of Algorand was traded on exchanges in the last day.

 Here is how related cryptocurrencies have performed over the last day: